MicrosoftDocs/powerbi-docs/articles/powerbi-service-about-filters-and-highlighting-in-reports.md

 As in Reading View (above) we see that this page of the report has 6 page level filters and 1 report level filter.
 And by selecting the bubble chart, we'd see it has 6 visual level filters applied.

-But in Reading View, there is so much more that we can do with filters and highlighting.
+But in Editing View, there is so much more that we can do with filters and highlighting.
 The main difference being that we can add new filters.
 Learn how to do this and so much more in the article [Add a filter to a report](powerbi-service-add-a-filter-to-a-report.md)

 ##  Ad-hoc filterting and highlighting
 Select a field on the report canvas to filter and highlight the rest of the page.
 Select any empty space in the same visual to remove it.
 This type of filtering and highlighting is not saved with the report but is fun way to quickly explore data impacts.
 To fine-tune how this type of cross-filtering and cross-highlighting works, see [Visual interactions](powerbi-service-visual-interactions.md)